Graph Clustering with Graph Neural Networks: Method

 \section{Method}

 In this section, we present \thiswork, our method for attributed graph clustering with graph neural networks.
-Inspired by the modularity function and its spectral optimization, we propose a fully differentiable unsupervised clustering objective which optimizes soft cluster assignments using a null model to control for inhomogeneities in the graph.
-We then discuss the challenge of regularizing cluster assignments, and present collapse regularization, a softer version of orthogonality loss, that against trivial solutions.
+Inspired by the modularity quality function and its spectral optimization, we propose a fully differentiable unsupervised clustering objective which optimizes soft cluster assignments using a null model to control for inhomogeneities in the graph.
+We then discuss the challenge of regularizing cluster assignments, and present collapse regularization that is effective at preventing trivial solutions \ant{without compromising optimization of the objective}.